Codecademy/docs/content/git/concepts/init/init.md

 ---
 Title: 'Init'
-Description: 'In Git, init is used to initialize a repository.
-When beginning a new project, this is the first step to take in order to track changes.'
+Description: 'Initializing a Git repository when beginning a new project is the first step to take in order to track changes.'
 Subjects:
   - 'Bash/Shell'
   - 'Developer Tools'